 Trips with the best guides; ten exciting cities to choose from: from nearby Moulins and Bourges (listed as a UNESCO World Heritage Site thanks to the unique stained-glass windows in its cathedral) to the slightly more distant Loire Valley castles, and the ancient towns of Mâcon and Auxerre.

 Traveling deep into any country creates a sense of discovery.
 When you come to Burgundy, you can expect a rich store of historical, artistic and architectural wonders.
 The city of Nevers, not to be missed, stands on the banks of the Loire and is famous for its ancient Gothic cathedral, the ducal palace and other attractions.
 Of course, you will also find cosy restaurants, markets and shops in Nevers.
-You will certainly not be bored: you can canoe on the River Loire, bike, hike or ride in the countryside and even parachute or fly in a balloon!
+You will certainly not be bored: you can canoe on the River Loire, bike, hike, or ride in the countryside, and even parachute or fly in a hot air balloon!
 The town closest to the castle, Magny-Cours, hosts a famous motor racing track.
 And if Formula 1 is not your thing, then why not go on a wine tasting tour through the local farms and wineries?
 What better place for oenology than Burgundy?

 The château is right in the heart of France.
 Less than an hour away from Le Sallay, you’ll find the cities of Bourges and Moulins, as well as the unique nature reserve Morvan Regional Natural Park.
 Such famous places as the Loire Valley, Lyon, Mâcon and many other beautiful cities, towns and villages are one-and-a-half to two hours away.

 You can read more in the section “The surroundings”.